delucca-papers/memory-aware-chunking/experiments/README.md

 **Key Questions**:
 - Can we accurately predict memory usage given only input shapes?
 - What factors influence the accuracy of these predictions?
+- Can we accurately predict memory usage using real-world data?

 5. [`005-best-chunk-size`](./005-best-chunk-size.ipynb)